 Live lobsters can't be dropped off on the front steps and left there until you get home from work.
 Ensure that someone is home to accept and sign for the package that will be delivered via overnight courier.
 If you want a lobster for tomorrow night's dinner, make sure to order in the morning, as orders typically cut off between 1 and 3 p.m. for next-day delivery.

 06 of 06

-If possible, cook the lobsters the same day they are delivered for best results.
+If possible, cook the lobsters the same day they are delivered for the best results.
 If that's not an option, you can store them for up to 2 days.
 Wrap the lobsters in damp paper and keep them as cold as possible while surrounded by ice packs in the refrigerator.
-Don't freeze the lobsters, seal them in an airtight container, or put the creatures in tap water—they are saltwater creatures and will die in fresh water.
+Don't freeze the lobsters, seal them in an airtight container, or put the creatures in tap water—they are saltwater creatures and will die in freshwater.